kmb40/aws-bootcamp-cruddur-2023/journal/week10.md

     Export:
       Name: AvailabilityZones
 ```
-- Deploy the CloudFormation Template using the command `./bin/cfn/networking-deploy`
+- Deployed the CloudFormation Template using the command `./bin/cfn/networking-deploy`

 ### Problems Solved
 - Encountered a large number of problems in Gitpod labled "Unresolved Tag: !Ref"